ykskb/phrag/README.md

 There is a stand-alone version of Phrag which is instantly runnable.
 It's suitable if a Phrag's GraphQL is desired without any custom logic or if one wants to play around with it.

 Phrag's docker image is ready to connect to your database with a single command as below.
-Here's its [repository](https://github.com/ykskb/phrag-standalone) for more options.
+Its repository is [here](https://github.com/ykskb/phrag-standalone) for more options.

 ```sh
 docker run -it -p 3000:3000 \